-With regard to parent engagement, CMES hosts five events a year that the school sponsors and four that the Montessori Center sponsors, nine in total.
+With regard to parent engagement, CMES hosts four Parent Partnership Events each year in addition to Parent/Teacher Conferences held in October and March.
 Meetings are targeted to further parent awareness of Montessori and further school awareness of the cultures and diversity of the families and community they serve.
 The school also incorporates parents into planning school events and learning material building.